determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-introduction.rst

  How Determined Distributed Training Works
 *******************************************

-Determined employs data parallelism in its approach to distributed training.
+Determined employs data or model parallelism in its approach to distributed training.
 Data parallelism for deep learning consists of a set of workers, where each worker is assigned to a unique compute accelerator such as a GPU or a TPU.
 Each worker maintains a copy of the model parameters (weights that are being trained), which is synchronized across all the workers at the start of training.

 .. image:: /assets/images/_dtrain-loop-dark.png
    :class: only-dark